edvargas/study/awsStudy.md

     - Universal 2nd Factor(U2F)/Hardware Key fob MFA: it's an phisycal key make by a 3rd party company, support for multiple root and IAM users using a single key

 - IAM Roles for Services
-    - Some AWS services will need to perform some actions on your behald, for Eg.: EC2 instance escalating memory
+    - Some AWS services will need to perform some actions on your behald, for e.g.: EC2 instance escalating memory
     - To do so, we will assing permissions to AWS services with IAM Roles
     - Commons roles:
         - EC2 Instance roles